Measure global hunger

 Compare food insecurity

-- On the search bar type severe food insecurity and add the Indicator 2.1.2: Prevalence of moderate or severe food insecurity in the adult population (percent) layer owned by unstats_admin.
+- In the search bar, type (or copy and paste) Indicator 2.1.2 owner:Esri_Tutorials.
+For the Indicator 2.1.2: Prevalence of moderate or severe food insecurity (percent) layer, click Add.

-How does the prevalence of severe food insecurity layer compare to the prevalence of undernourishment layer in each country?
-Notice that some countries have reported food insecurity data and not undernourishment—why do you think this is?
+How does the prevalence of severe food insecurity compare to the prevalence of undernourishment in each country?
+Some countries have reported food insecurity data and not undernourishment—why do you think this is?

-Where data is available, many countries disaggregate the data by sex, so many countries have three data points.
-For the attribute Sex Desc, the values Female and Male account for people over the age of 15 of each sex.
+Where the data is available, many countries disaggregate the data by sex, so many countries have three data points.
+For the attribute Sex, the values Female and Male account for people over the age of 15 for each sex.
 For the value Both Sexes, data is reported as a percentage of the population, regardless of age.

 While the percentage of people experiencing food insecurity is relatively low in many countries in the Northern Hemisphere, there is more variety in this data.
 Why do you think food insecurity is important to pay attention to?